apigee/apigee-go-gen/README.md

 * **Start with Your Template:** Use the familiar Go templating syntax, enhanced with helpful functions specifically for building API Proxies.
 * **Inject Your Values:** Use `-set` and `-set-string` to provide essential details that your template will use during the rendering process.

+> [!NOTE]
-**Note**: All rendering tools in this toolkit use the same underlying Go templating logic (including helper functions)
+> All rendering tools in this toolkit use the same underlying Go templating logic (including helper functions)

 For a full list of all available helper functions, see [helper_functions.txt](pkg/common/resources/helper_functions.txt)